kleinhob-cell/reference-guides/ai_assistant/workflow-specialization-prompt-library.md

         Detailed problem‑solving.

-Prompt Library — AI Assistant Project
+PPrompt Library — AI Assistant Project

 General Development

+📝 Explain Code

+Purpose: Break down a code snippet into plain language, covering purpose, inputs, outputs, and pitfalls.

-Explain Code Explain the following code in simple terms, including its purpose, inputs, outputs, and any potential pitfalls: {{selection}}
+Explain the following code in simple terms, including its purpose, inputs, outputs, and any potential pitfalls:
+{{selection}}

+🔄 Refactor for Readability

+Purpose: Improve clarity, maintainability, and performance without changing functionality.

-Refactor for Readability Refactor the following code for clarity, maintainability, and performance without changing functionality: {{selection}}
+Refactor the following code for clarity, maintainability, and performance without changing functionality:
+{{selection}}

+💡 Suggest Improvements

+Purpose: Recommend small, incremental enhancements for efficiency, readability, and scalability.

-Suggest Improvements Suggest small, incremental improvements for this code, focusing on efficiency, readability, and scalability: {{selection}}
+Suggest small, incremental improvements for this code, focusing on efficiency, readability, and scalability:
+{{selection}}

 Architecture & Design

+🏗 Design AI Assistant Module

+Purpose: Create a modular architecture plan for new features.

-Design AI Assistant Module Design a modular architecture for an AI assistant that can handle the following features: {{input}} Include data flow, API boundaries, and component responsibilities.
+Design a modular architecture for an AI assistant that can handle the following features:
+{{input}}
+Include data flow, API boundaries, and component responsibilities.

+🔌 Integration Plan

+Purpose: Plan how to integrate an AI assistant into an existing system.

-Integration Plan Given the following existing system, outline how to integrate an AI assistant component with minimal disruption: {{files}}
+Given the following existing system, outline how to integrate an AI assistant component with minimal disruption:
+{{files}}

+📋 Feature Breakdown

+Purpose: Turn a feature request into actionable development tasks.

-Feature Breakdown Break down the following feature request into actionable development tasks for an AI assistant project: {{input}}
+Break down the following feature request into actionable development tasks for an AI assistant project:
+{{input}}

 Testing & Validation

+🧪 Generate Unit Tests

+Purpose: Write comprehensive tests for a function, including edge cases.

-Generate Unit Tests Write comprehensive unit tests for the following function, covering edge cases and error handling: {{selection}}
+Write comprehensive unit tests for the following function, covering edge cases and error handling:
+{{selection}}

+✅ Test Plan

+Purpose: Define a plan to validate AI assistant responses against requirements.

-Test Plan Create a test plan for validating the AI assistant's responses against functional and UX requirements: {{input}}
+Create a test plan for validating the AI assistant's responses against functional and UX requirements:
+{{input}}

+🐞 Debugging Aid

+Purpose: Identify possible causes and fixes for a bug.

-Debugging Aid Analyze the following code and describe potential causes for the reported bug, along with possible fixes: {{selection}}
+Analyze the following code and describe potential causes for the reported bug, along with possible fixes:
+{{selection}}

 Prompt Engineering

+✏️ Refine Prompt

+Purpose: Improve clarity, specificity, and performance of an AI prompt.

-Refine Prompt Given the following initial prompt for the AI assistant, refine it for clarity, specificity, and optimal model performance: {{input}}
+Given the following initial prompt for the AI assistant, refine it for clarity, specificity, and optimal model performance:
+{{input}}

+🎯 Prompt Variations

+Purpose: Generate alternative phrasings to improve model output.

-Prompt Variations Generate 3 alternative phrasings of the following prompt that might yield better results from the model: {{input}}
+Generate 3 alternative phrasings of the following prompt that might yield better results from the model:
+{{input}}

+🔍 Response Evaluation

+Purpose: Assess and improve an AI assistant’s response.

-Response Evaluation Evaluate the following AI assistant response for accuracy, helpfulness, and tone.
-Suggest improvements: {{input}}
+Evaluate the following AI assistant response for accuracy, helpfulness, and tone.
+Suggest improvements:
+{{input}}

 User Experience

+🗣 Conversation Flow

+Purpose: Map out a guided conversation with fallback options.

-Conversation Flow Design a conversation flow for the AI assistant to guide a user through: {{input}} Include fallback responses and clarification prompts.
+Design a conversation flow for the AI assistant to guide a user through:
+{{input}}
+Include fallback responses and clarification prompts.

+🎨 Tone & Style Guide

+Purpose: Define the assistant’s personality and communication style.

-Tone & Style Guide Create a tone and style guide for the AI assistant to ensure consistent, engaging, and brand‑aligned responses: {{input}}
+Create a tone and style guide for the AI assistant to ensure consistent, engaging, and brand‑aligned responses:
+{{input}}

+🚧 Error Handling UX

+Purpose: Provide user‑friendly error messages and recovery strategies.

-Error Handling UX Suggest user‑friendly error messages and recovery strategies for the AI assistant when it cannot fulfill a request: {{input}}
+Suggest user‑friendly error messages and recovery strategies for the AI assistant when it cannot fulfill a request:
-Usage Tips

-    7B: Use for quick iterations on prompts, small code snippets, and lightweight design brainstorming.

-    14B: Use for deep architectural planning, multi‑file reviews, and complex debugging.

-    Copilot: Let it handle inline completions and micro‑suggestions while coding.

-    Keep these prompts in a Continue Page or local reference file for quick copy‑paste into the chat input.
+{{input}}

+I